 I have added this page as an intermediate link to facilitate download of my book —

-This book, well illustrated with 19th-century photographs, is a single large pdf file over eight megabytes in size.
-Right-click the link below to download the book to your computer, then open with Adobe Acrobat reader.
+This book, well illustrated with 19th-century photographs, is a single large pdf file over 34 megabytes in size.
+Right-click the link below to download the book to your computer, then open with Adobe Reader.

 right-click here to download book (9.0 megabytes)

-This book undergoes frequent revision / expansion, and a new version is uploaded fairly regularly.
+This book undergoes frequent revision / expansion, and a new version is uploaded periodically.

 view book revision log on a separate webpage